tberriel/FeatSplat/README.md

   Flag to skip rendering the test set.
   #### --quiet
   Flag to omit any text written to standard out pipe.
+  #### --gaussian_splatting
+  Add this flag to render a basic 3D Gaussian Splatting model.

   **The below parameters will be read automatically from the model path, based on what was used for training.
 However, you may override them by providing them explicitly on the command line.**